rolfbjarne/xamarin-macios/src/README.md

 | `CGPoint`     | `System.Drawing.PointF`     | `CoreGraphics.CGPoint`   |
 | `CGRect`      | `System.Drawing.RectangleF` | `CoreGraphics.CGRect`    |

-In the Classic assembly, the `System.Drawing` types are backed by the 32-bit `System.Single` type.
+In the Classic assembly, the `System.Drawing` types were backed by the 32-bit `System.Single` type.
 In the Unified assemblies, the `CoreGraphics` types are backed by 32/64-bit `System.nfloat` type.